 Likewise, autism in adults is often different as the behaviours have gone unnoticed through childhood.
 You can learn more about it here in our article ‘Autism in adults: signs, diagnosis and treatment‘.

 When should my child be tested?

-Your child should be screened for developmental delays and disabilities at nine months, 18 months and 24 or 30 months, with any additional screenings to be performed if they are at higher risk due to premature birth, low birth weight or relevant family history.
+Your child should be screened for developmental delays and disabilities at nine months, 18 months, 24 and 30 months.
+Additional screenings are to be performed if they are at higher risk of delays due to premature birth, low birth weight or relevant family history.